oxala/marko-tester/README.md

 ## Acceptance tests

-Thanks to [webdriverio](http://webdriver.io) and [selenium-standalone](https://github.com/vvo/selenium-standalone), we have a possibility to easily write acceptance tests in the same manner that we do our unit ones.
+Thanks to [webdriverio](http://webdriver.io) and [selenium-standalone](https://github.com/vvo/selenium-standalone), we have the ability to easily write acceptance tests in the same manner that we do our unit tests.

-To do that, we have a small configuration within out `.marko-tester.json` file under `acceptance` key.
+To do that, we have a small configuration within our `.marko-tester.json` file under the `acceptance` key.
 Configure it for your project, if needed.
-Create a file with test-case in your test folder, should have name `acceptance.js`.
-The syntax remains the same as with unit-tests, only difference is that you will have `browser` argument available to you in the `tester` method callback.
+Create a file called `acceptance.js` with test cases in your test folder.
+The syntax remains the same as with unit-tests.
+The only difference is that you will have the `browser` argument available to you in the `tester` method callback.
 Tha argument will give you a configured webdriver, as soon as you execute it.

 ```
 'use strict';